Overview

 5. Can Classic imply a model or standard to follow?

 Yes.
-Classic often means a model example or standard of its kind, admired and emulated.
+Classic often means an admired example or a benchmark of its kind that people may emulate.